-Michael, an associate of Roach Langston Bruno, is a trial and appellate lawyer who has spent his career handling multi-million dollar civil cases.
+Michael is a trial and appellate lawyer who has spent his career handling multi-million dollar civil cases.
 His practice is focused on complex litigation, with an emphasis on class action litigation involving antitrust, securities, consumer fraud and contract law.
 Before joining Roach Langston Bruno, Michael Silverman was a partner in The Bruno Firm and an associate of Freed Kanner London & Millen, LLC, a premier class action litigation firm.
 During his career, Michael has worked on dozens of state and federal class action cases.

 Michael has handled all phases of pre-trial litigation, including drafting and arguing dispositive motions, taking and defending depositions, propounding and responding to written discovery, and preparing fact and expert witnesses for deposition and trial.
 He has extensive experience in electronic discovery matters including electronic document preservation, spoliation, production and computer forensics.